Best Buy built-in ovens

 How we uncover the best built-in ovens

+Some ovens heat up quickly to the correct temperature and then maintain that heat consistently, so you can be confident that your dinner is being cooked as it should be.
+Unfortunately, others veer far off the set temperature with unwelcome results.

-As well as investigating just how well an oven performs at cooking, we also take into account how easy it is to use.
+We've tested all kinds of ovens, including single, double, gas and electric models, as well as modern self-cleaning options, so that you can find one to suit you.
+As well as investigating just how well an oven performs, we also take into account how easy it is to use.
 Our experts assess, among other things, how easy the oven is to set, the clarity of the markings on the dials, whether you can see inside when cooking is underway and how easy it is to load and unload items from both the oven and the grill.
-If you go for a Which?
-Best Buy oven, you can be sure it will be great at cooking and also be a pleasure to use.
+If you choose a Which?
+Best Buy oven, you can be sure it will be great at cooking and a pleasure to use.

-- Speed of heating: You'll want a hob that won't keep you waiting as it heats up to the right temperature.
-We time how long each oven takes to reach 180°C - the quickest manage this in less than four minutes, while slow ovens will have you waiting nearly three times as long.

-- Accuracy: The temperature inside an oven may not reflect what you've set the dial for.
-We've found some ovens that are more than 30°C higher than they should be, while the best ovens stick consistently to within a degree or two of the temperature you want.
+- Temperature: If you cook in an oven that isn't heated at the temperature it claims to be, you'll be left with undercooked, overdone or unevenly cooked food.
+We measure the temperature in several parts of the oven, and then bake cakes and shortbread in the same oven to check that accurate measurements will translate to great cooking results.
+We've found some ovens that are more than 30°C higher than they should be, while the best ones stick within a degree or two of the temperature you want.

+- Volume: We measure the real, usable volume of the ovens we test, from the top of the lowest shelf to 3cm below the roof of the oven.
+This gives an accurate picture of what will fit inside, so there'll be no nasty surprises when your Christmas turkey doesn't fit.

-- Grill: We cover each grill pan with crustless white bread, then measure how evenly it gets browned by the grill.
-An outstanding grill will cover over 90% of the grill pan, but there are some terrible grills that barely manage to cover a third, and will mean that you'll need to move your food around to get even browning.
+- Grill: A grill should brown food evenly, and an outstanding one will cover 90% of the grill pan, but many barely reach a third.
+We cover each grill pan with crustless white bread, then measure how evenly it is browned by the grill, to see whether you'll need to shuffle food around.

+- Speed of heating: Your oven shouldn't keep you waiting as it heats up to the right temperature.
+We time how long each oven takes to reach 180°C - the quickest do it in less than four minutes, while slow ovens can take nearly three times as long.

 Built-in oven reviews you can trust

 Models from the biggest oven brands on the market – including AEG, Belling, Bosch, Hotpoint, Neff, Whirlpool and Zanussi – are tested in the Which? lab.
 We've discovered that sometimes even the best-known brands don't always come up with the goods.
+But there are some fantastic ovens out there at great prices.
+In fact, there's a difference of more than £900 between our cheapest and most expensive Best Buy ovens, so read our reviews to find one to suit you.

 Which? is independent – we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.